Llenar70/allye-doc/Bar Plot.md

 ### 1. Data Processing (`_process_data_and_update_plot`)

 1.  **Input Check**: Checks if `Data` input and `X-axis` variable are selected.
-Depending on the aggregation method, the presence of a `Y-axis` variable is also checked.
+If the aggregation method is not "None" or "count", it also checks if at least one `Y-axis` variable is selected.
-2.  **DataFrame Conversion**: Converts the Orange Table to a Pandas DataFrame and extracts the necessary columns (X-axis, Y-axis, color, original index, ID).
+2.  **DataFrame Conversion**: Converts the Orange Table to a Pandas DataFrame and extracts the necessary columns (X-axis, Y-axis (one or more), original index, ID).
 3.  **No Aggregation (`Aggregation_method == "None"`)**:
     *   Data may be sorted by the X-axis variable values (for visual grouping).
     *   If the number of bars to display exceeds `MAX_BARS`, a warning is displayed, and the data is truncated to the first `MAX_BARS` items.
-    *   Generates plot data (`_processed_plot_data`) where each row corresponds to one bar.
-Each element contains the X-axis value, Y-axis value (if any), color variable value (if any), original data index, and information on whether it is included in a subset.
+    *   Generates plot data (`_processed_plot_data`) where each entry corresponds to an X-axis category and contains the values for each Y-axis variable.
 4.  **With Aggregation (`Aggregation_method != "None"`)**:
     *   Groups the DataFrame by the X-axis variable values (`groupby(x_col_name)`).
-    *   For each group, applies the specified aggregation method (count, sum, mean, median, min, max) to the Y-axis variable (or group size for count).
+    *   For each group, applies the specified aggregation method.
+For "count", it's the number of instances in the group; otherwise, it's aggregation (sum, mean, etc.) for each Y-axis variable.
-    *   If a color variable is specified, the most frequent value of the color variable within each X-axis group is adopted as the color for that group (mode).
-    *   Adds each aggregation result (X-axis value, aggregated Y-axis value, aggregated color variable value, list of original data indices included in the group, information on whether it is included in a subset) to `_processed_plot_data`.
+    *   Adds each aggregation result (X-axis value, aggregated value for each Y-axis variable, list of original data indices included in the group, etc.) to `_processed_plot_data`.
     *   If the number of generated bars exceeds `MAX_BARS`, a warning is displayed, and the data is truncated to the first `MAX_BARS` items.
 5.  **Graph Update**: Calls `self.graph.reset_graph()` to trigger a redraw of the graph.
-This, in turn, calls `get_bar_heights`, `get_bar_colors`, `get_x_tick_labels_for_plot`, etc., to update bars, axes, and legend based on the new data.
 6.  **Selection State Restoration**: `handleNewSignals()` is called, and if there was a previous selection state (bar indices) in `_pending_selection_bar_indices` when the widget is redisplayed or after a data update, it attempts to apply it to the graph.

 ### 2. Graph Drawing and Updating (`CustomBarPlotGraph`)

 *   **Drawing Bars (`update_bars`)**:
-    *   Gets bar heights from `OWCustomBarPlot.get_bar_heights()`.
-    *   Gets the color for each bar (including transparency adjustment for subset data) from `OWCustomBarPlot.get_bar_colors()`.
+    *   Based on the processed data (`_processed_plot_data`) and the list of Y-axis variables, it calculates the position, height, and width for each bar.
+    *   It determines a color palette based on the list of Y-axis variables and assigns a color to each bar, creating a grouped bar chart colored by Y-axis variable.
     *   Draws the bars using `pyqtgraph.BarGraphItem`.
 *   **Updating Axes (`update_axes`)**:
     *   Gets X-axis and Y-axis labels from `OWCustomBarPlot.get_axis_labels_for_plot()` and sets them.
+The Y-axis label may include multiple variable names.
     *   Gets X-axis tick labels (reflecting bar label variable settings) from `OWCustomBarPlot.get_x_tick_labels_for_plot()` and sets them.
 *   **Updating Legend (`update_legend`)**:
-    *   Gets legend information for the color variable from `OWCustomBarPlot.get_legend_data_for_plot()` and updates the `LegendItem`.
+    *   Creates a legend based on the list of Y-axis variables.
+Each legend item shows a color and its corresponding Y-axis variable name.
 *   **Applying Selection (`apply_selection_to_bars`)**:
     *   Highlights the border of currently selected bars (`self.selection_indices`) (thick black line).
 Non-selected bars have a normal border (white line).